 Brendan Patterson, project leader at The Cornfield Project said “We are absolutely thrilled to have won the public vote to become Grow Wild’s flagship site for Northern Ireland.
 We have received an incredible amount of support for The Cornfield Project for which we’re very grateful.
 We can’t wait to get started on the project and bring the estates of Millburn and Ballysally together to improve their surroundings, bring new skills and development to the area.”

-Supported by the Big Lottery Fund and led by the Royal Botanic Gardens, Kew, Grow Wild is a national wild flower campaign in its third year of wild flower campaigning, aiming to bring people together to transform a communal space by sowing and growing native plants.
+Supported by the Big Lottery Fund and led by Royal Botanic Gardens, Kew, Grow Wild inspires communities, friends, neighbours and individuals across the UK to come together to transform local spaces, by sowing, growing and enjoying native wild flowers.